gramscih/python-oop/session-01/session-01.md

 1. Introduction to Python
 2. Introduction to OOP
 3. UML
-4. Implement our own objects
+4. Desing our own objects
-5. Design our own objects
+5. Implement our own objects

 # Course Content (2/3)
 6. Exception Handling